French Open Betting Offers 2018

 The second of the four major tennis open tournaments runs from late May to early June.
-The event is held at Roland Garros stadium in Paris, named after the French aviator of the same name.
+The grand slam event is held at Roland Garros stadium, Paris, and is named after the French aviator of the same name.
 The French Open is the premier clay court event of the year and being the slowest of all tennis surfaces is regarded as the physically toughest Tennis major to win.

 Many great players of the game have struggled to add this major to their list, even Novak Djokovic won only his first French Open in 2016.
 Any great player that wants to complete the Grand Slam must first learn how play the clay game.